pbinkley/microcopying_1940/index.markdown

-imperfect instrument; excellent as it is, that it includes only a fraction of the total materials which will eventually be listed in it, and that as a tool which seems to me to be basic for deciding what we need, it might very well, it seems <span style="page" id="page192">[p.192]</span> to me, have some consideration here, and I wonder whether you would permit Mr. Schwegmann or somebody to speak briefly of its weaknesses and how they might be remedied, if that is to be taken into account.
+imperfect instrument; excellent as it is, that it includes only a fraction of the total materials which will eventually be listed in it, and that as a tool which seems to me to be basic for deciding what we need, it might very well, it seems <span class="page" id="page192">[p.192]</span> to me, have some consideration here, and I wonder whether you would permit Mr. Schwegmann or somebody to speak briefly of its weaknesses and how they might be remedied, if that is to be taken into account.
 We don't want, presumably, to get